 3 .
 Resource optimization

 Crop production is also referred to as hydroponics or container agriculture.
-It involves growing plants in water without the use of soil.
+It involves growing plants in water mixed nutrient solution reservoir without the use of soil.
 Controlled crop production optimizes the water, nutrient, and light supplied to the plants.
-To improve growth, you may carefully monitor and plan water and nutrients in plants.
+To improve growth, you may carefully monitor and plan water and nutrient solution in plants.
 This type of agriculture is widely practiced in many parts of the world, particularly in countries with limited arable land.

 4 .
 Less water requirement